How it plays out…

 One of those priorities should be people and their education, but management often plump for the online compliance packages that keep employees at their desk while satisfying the regulators (box ticked).
 But imagine if you got your employees in a room and talked about information security for a day.
 It’s all about keeping the idea of security front of mind.
 There’s also more chance of it sinking in and reappearing later when they might really need it – like that receptionist.
 Training is often seen as dead money.
 But if you think compliance is expensive, try non-compliance.
 Research suggests that up to 80% of unprepared businesses that suffer a serious cyber- breach and have no decent crisis management plan in place go out of business within 18 months.

 No one and no company can be 100% secure.
 If someone promises you that, show them the door!
 Building a resilient defense means having the right culture.
 One that comes from proactive engagement from the top of an organization with the right priorities and a well-crafted governance regime.
 Do that and you’ll have a much better chance of weathering a breach, and of course, Purchasing the correct coverage.

 ABOUT CHES SPECIAL RISK INC.

-CHES Special Risk Inc. was established as a Managing General Agent and Wholesale broker in 2004, in response to broker demand to a hardening marketplace, commencing with a particular specialty in the entertainment and hospitality business, later becoming a fully accredited Lloyd’s coverholder in 2009.
-CHES Special Risk are a fully Independent MGA delivering “A” rated capacity both in the hard to place, and standard lines classes and support their retail brokers in growing and developing their businesses.
+CHES Special Risk Inc., was established as a Managing General Agent and Wholesale broker in 2004, in response to broker demand to a hardening marketplace, commencing with a particular specialty in the entertainment and hospitality business, later becoming a fully accredited Lloyd’s coverholder in 2009.
+CHES Special Risk, commercial insurance companies in Canada are a fully Independent MGA delivering “A” rated capacity both in the hard to place, and standard lines classes and support their retail brokers in growing and developing their businesses.

 Additional information regarding CHES Special Risk can be found at: chesspecialrisk.ca